 The other important thing to note is that the Fold doesn’t have a headphone jack, but this isn’t a huge deal because Samsung includes wireless Galaxy Buds in the box.

-Galaxy Fold durability
+Samsung Galaxy Fold review: Durability

 - Top display extended: Some reviewers accidentally removed this protective layer, so now it goes all the way to the edge; users are much less likely to accidentally damage the device.